MoriyaShiine/enchancement/README.md

   * Wind Burst can launch Wind Charges on use.
   * Luck of the Sea also reduces fishing time.
   * Ignite enchantment effects apply for less time.
+  * Trident Spin Attack enchantment effects are weaker.
+  * Trident Spin Attack enchantment effects have no water drag.
   * Mace enchantments can be applied with less fall distance.
 * Rebalance Equipment
   * Bows slow you down less when charging.
+  * Enchanted armor has additional damage reduction.
   * Iron armor has slightly more armor, and gains armor toughness.
   * Golden armor has slightly less armor.
+  * Animal armor can be enchanted with boots enchantments.
   * Fishing Bobbers are thrown more accurately.
   * Maces have slightly faster attack speed.
   * Maces deal less damage per block fallen using a logarithmic function.